-In populations with few or no WPBR-resistant parent trees, planting or direct-seeding resistant stock may be needed to sustain the community.
+In populations with few or no WPBR-resistant parent trees, planting or direct-seeding resistant stock will be needed to sustain the community.
 In addition, planting may be recommended to increase the population size, if natural regeneration is sparse.
-Planting studies help define the techniques for high seedling survival and can verify field expression of rust resistance identified in the WPBR resistance trials.
-Crater Lake National Park has installed four whitebark pine restoration plantings since 2009 (total of 939 seedlings).
-Survival has been over 77% so far and as high as 90% for one trial four years after planting.
-Limber pine plantings at Great Sand Dunes National Park and Preserve have also demonstrated over 70% survival four years after planting (Casper et al., in preparation).
+Planting studies help define the techniques for high seedling survival, and can verify field expression of rust resistance identified in the WPBR resistance trials.
+Crater Lake National Park has installed four whitebark pine restoration plantings since 2009 (totaling 939 seedlings).
+Three years after planting, survival has been over 80%, and as high as 91%.
+Limber pine plantings at Great Sand Dunes National Park and Preserve have demonstrated over 70% survival, four years after planting (A.M.
+Casper et al., in preparation).
 These and other trials suggest that planting can be successful and feasible in these high-elevation habitats.
-Thus far, planting in Crater Lake and Great Sand Dunes national parks has been outside of designated or proposed wilderness.
-Planting WPBR-resistant seedlings may be acceptable within some wildernesses after following the proper National Environmental Policy Act (NEPA) process, as it has been practiced with whitebark pine in Glacier National Park for the past 10 years and is being considered on national forest wilderness lands in the Pacific Northwest.
-Rocky Mountain National Park is 95% wilderness and a strategic plan being developed will help in deciding appropriate actions for both inside and outside wilderness.
+Thus far, planting in Crater Lake and Great Sand Dunes National Parks has been outside of designated or proposed wilderness.
+Planting may be acceptable within wilderness, as it has been practiced with whitebark pine in Glacier National Park for the past 10 years.
+Rocky Mountain National Park is 95% wilderness, and a strategic plan that is being developed will help define appropriate actions for inside and outside wilderness.

-For the high-elevation, five-needle pines, generation time is very long and seedling establishment after disturbance is protracted.
-These species are tolerant of stresses under which they have evolved, but are not well equipped, without additional regeneration opportunities, for rapid adaptation to novel stresses such as WPBR in a changing climate (Field et al. 2012).
-A study three decades after the stand-replacing Ouzel Fire of 1978 revealed high regeneration capacity of limber pine in Rocky Mountain National Park (Coop and Schoettle 2009); geographic variation in regeneration among the limber pine study sites in and around Rocky Mountain National Park will add further information.
-At Great Sand Dunes National Park and Preserve, seedling densities of limber pine and Rocky Mountain bristlecone pine are being assessed through repeat measurement of the established plot network.
+For the high-elevation, five-needle pines, generation time is very long, and seedling establishment after disturbance is protracted.
+These species are tolerant of the stresses they evolved with, but are not well equipped, without additional regeneration opportunities, for rapid adaptation to novel stresses, such as WPBR in a changing climate (Field et al. 2012).
+A study conducted three decades after the stand-replacing Ouzel Fire of 1978 revealed high regeneration capacity of limber pine in Rocky Mountain National Park (Coop and Schoettle 2009); geographic variation in regeneration among the limber pine study sites in and around Rocky Mountain National Park will add further information (J. Klutsch et al., in preparation).
+At Great Sand Dunes National Park and Preserve, seedling densities of limber pine and Rocky Mountain bristlecone pine are being assessed through repeat measurement of the established plot network (Figure 2).